EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 This section defines a message format for an EDHOC error message, used during the protocol.
 This is an error on EDHOC level and is independent of the lower layers used.
 An advantage of using such a construction is to avoid issues created by usage of cross protocol proxies (e.g. UDP to TCP).

-error SHALL be a CBOR array as defined below
+error SHALL be a sequence CBOR elements as defined below

 ~~~~~~~~~~~ CDDL
 error = (